garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 But now we need to indicate the correct path to our imports of where to look for these files, so in `foundry.toml` we need to add this:

 `remappings = ['@chainlink/contracts/=lib/chainlink-brownie-contracts/contracts/']`.

-Also, make sure that you're importing the correct path inside your contracts:

-`import {AggregatorV3Interface} from "@chainlink/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol";`

 If you now try `forge compile` everything works correctly.